 Another factor that may impact the approval of a drug application is the manufacturing process.
 The FDA must be confident that the drug can be manufactured consistently and with high quality.
 If there are concerns about the manufacturing process, the FDA may delay or deny approval until these issues are resolved.

 In some cases, the FDA may also consider other factors, such as the unmet medical need for the drug and the potential benefit to patients.
 If a drug offers a significant advantage over existing treatments and is considered a priority for patients, it may be approved even if there are some associated uncertainties or risks.

-Considering the difficulties of raising and retaining funding, leasing your lab equipment can be a cost-effective option compared to purchasing outright or trying to raise more funds or take out a hefty loan.
+Considering the difficulties of raising and retaining funding, leasing your lab equipment can be a cost-effective option compared to purchasing outright, trying to raise more funds, or taking out a hefty loan.